 ✔️ Why you'll love this recipe!

-- It's a healthy dish: Made with lean minced beef, fruit, and eggs, it's a good source of protein and other nutrients, and it can be served with a side of vegetables and rice to make a complete and balanced meal.
+- Made with lean beef, fruit, and eggs, it's packed with protein and nutrients.
+Serve with veg and rice for a balanced meal.

 🛒 Ingredients

-- Bread - 1 slice of thick white bread.
-White bread absorbs the milk much better than wholemeal.
+Bread – One slice of thick white bread.
+White bread absorbs milk better than wholemeal.

-- Milk - full-fat or semi skimmed milk to soak the bread.
+Milk – Full-fat or semi-skimmed, used to soak the bread.

-- Apple - 1 Granny Smith apple, grated.
-Squeeze out excess moisture using a clean tea towel.
+Apple – One grated Granny Smith apple.
+Squeeze out excess moisture with a clean tea towel.

-- Worcestershire Sauce - adds a savoury flavour to the dish.
+Worcestershire Sauce – Adds a savoury depth to the dish.

-- Bay Leaves - 2 fresh or dried bay leaves.
+Bay Leaves – Two fresh or dried bay leaves.

-- Double Cream - creates the savoury egg custard topping.
-Milk could be used instead, but has a tendancy to sink into the mince if you haven't packed it tightly enough into the baking dish.
+Double Cream – Helps create a creamy egg custard topping.
+Milk can be used, but it may soak into the mince if it's not tightly packed in the dish.

 🔪 How to make South African bobotie